 Summer 2014 Update

-Summer monitoring of SILT properties and large red bay trees indicated no presence of laurel wilt monitoring.
+Summer monitoring of SILT properties and large red bay trees indicated no presence of laurel wilt.
 Deer browse was observed at several places in the forest, but not extensively.
 Properties and large trees will be monitored for laurel wilt and deer browse again in the next quarter.
 Updates will be posted here.